dslik/protonema/baseboards/1510A/1510-8010/test.rst

             :align:  center
             :figwidth: 100%

-            1510A with SN and QC Date
+            :math:`\constProdNum` with SN and QC Date
       -
         .. raw:: latex

           \includegraphics[align=t,scale=1]{../../images/doc_stamp.pdf}
     * - 5.3.3
-      - Take two photographs, one of the front of the 1510A, and one of the back of the 1510A.
+      - Take two photographs, one of the front of the :math:`\constProdNum`, and one of the back of the :math:`\constProdNum`.
       -
         .. raw:: latex